decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 * To enable collisions in *glTF models*, you can either:

   *   Edit them in an external tool like Blender to include a *collission mesh*.
-  *   Overlay an invisible entity with the `withCollisions` component set to `true`.
+  *   Overlay an invisible entity that has `withCollisions` set to `true`.

-A *collision mesh* is a set of planes or geometric shapes that define which parts of the model are collided with.
-This allows for much greater control and is a lot less demanding on the system, as the collision mesh is usually a lot simpler (with less vertices) than the original model.
+A *collision mesh* is an invisible geometry that gets added to a 3D model to define what parts of it can be collided with.
+Usually this geometry is a lot simpler than the original model, making collisions require less processing power.
+With a collision mesh you can also intentionally only make parts of a model have collisions, for example you might want the trunk of a tree to have them but not its leaves. glTF files support including collision meshes, keep in mind that these are added to the total number of vertexes in the scene.

 Collision settings currently don't affect how other entities interact with each other, entities can always overlap.
 Collision settings only affect how the entity interacts with the avatar.